MissStrong/ICD2O/Notes/Unit 3/Note 07 - CSS Basics.md

   font-size: 24px;
 }
 ```
-We start by writing the name of the tag without the angular brackets.
-Then we put a set of curly braces `{}` after it and put the styling inside these braces.
-The syntax for each styling is `property: value;`.

-Here is [a list of the most common properties](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference).
-We can click on a property to find the list of its possible values.

 On the left is text without any styling and on the right is text that uses the styling above.